neurologic/Comparative-Animal-Behavior/syllabus.md

 As an introduction to the study of animal behavior, this course will examine the factors that control the behavior of vertebrates and invertebrates within evolutionary, and physiological contexts.
 All animals face similar challenges and we will examine the common, and sometimes unique, behavioral strategies used to meet these challenges.
 This kind of comparative approach is paramount to ethology, which is the scientific study of animal behavior.
 Animal behavior is the main subject of this course, and the overarching goal is learning what it means to understand animal behavior through the scientific method.
 To achieve this goal, you will practice synthesizing knowledge and approaches from diverse fields of science that you have already encountered in your studies: genetics, evolutionary biology and ecology, developmental biology, neuroscience, molecular biology, and psychology (to name a few).

 This class is about more than Animal Behavior as a topic itself.
-Although content mastery is important, the vast majority of students in STEM classes at the University level (especially in Introductory classes where breadth is a feature of the curriculum) are unlikely to be regularly applying most (if any) of the specific content knowledge outside of the course (with the possible exception of using some of the content in sequent courses).
-This is not to diminish the importance of this content, but rather to emphasize that the development of ones interests and the development of other skills (particularly thinking, learning, communication, and interpersonal skills) are likely to be just as useful and transferable over the course of an individual’s lifetime.
+Although content mastery is important, the vast majority of students in STEM classes at the University level (especially in Introductory classes where breadth is a feature of the curriculum) are unlikely to be regularly applying most (if any) of the specific content knowledge outside of the course.
+This is not to diminish the importance of this content, but rather to emphasize that the development of ones interests for future in depth study and the development of other skills (particularly thinking, learning, communication, and interpersonal skills) that are useful and transferable over the course of an individual’s lifetime.

 Of you I ask:
 - Respect to yourself and others in the class.
 - Independence and self-motivation.
 This is your education.
 The learning process belongs to you.
-- Willingness to push yourself to learn as much as you can about the topics and concepts that we will examine.
+- That you have fun and explore.

 We’ll be working together to create an equitable and inclusive environment of mutual respect, in which we all feel comfortable to share our moments of confusion, ask questions, and challenge our understanding.
 Everyone should be able to succeed in this course.
 If you do not feel that is the case please let me know.